Welcome to today's edition of the Rush 24-7 podcast.

 Fast forward to the present and Iran.

-And lo and behold, if Scarlett O'Hara, Hillary Rotten Clinton, is not out there talking about why we aren't going into Iran right now and doing something.
+And lo and behold, if Scarlett O'Hara, Hillary Rotten Clinton, is not out there talking about why we aren't going into Iran right now and doing something, she's demanding unilateral action by the United States into Iran because of their nuke threat.

 This from the same party that opposed that same kind of thing going into Iraq on the same pretext.

-That that would and that's silly, it's not going to happen.
+It's not going to happen.

-But the Democrats uh cannot take on the national security issue because to say what they want uh and to say what they believe would be worse than trying to come up with a bunch of lies to cover up what they really believe.
+But the Democrats cannot take on the national security issue because to say what they want and to say what they believe would be worse than trying to come up with a bunch of lies to cover up what they really believe.

-And I think in fact, Rove giving out a game plan is not that big a deal because we conservatives are no mystery.
+And I think, in fact, Rove giving out a game plan is not that big a deal because we conservatives are no mystery.

 And we go out and try to change the hearts and minds of as many voters as possible.